Software Engineer Salary in the United States (2025-2026 Guide)

 PayScale$97,586January 2026

-YearNational Average (Estimated)Key Driver
+YearNational Average (Estimated)Key Drivers

-2024~$115,000Cloud, SaaS growth
+2024~$115,000Cloud computing, SaaS growth

-2025~$120,000 – $130,000AI, DevOps, cybersecurity demand
+2025$120,000 – $130,000AI expansion, DevOps, cybersecurity

-2026~$130,000 – $150,000AI expansion, semiconductor growth, cloud maturity
+2026$130,000 – $150,000AI maturity, semiconductor growth, cloud infrastructure

 Software Engineer Salary by Experience Level

-Entry Level Software Engineer (0 to 2 Years)
+Entry Level Software Engineer (0–2 Years)

-Entry-level software engineers in the United States typically earn between $75,000 and $92,000 per year in 2026.
-Salary.com puts the average entry-level figure at $81,700, with a typical range of $75,900 to $92,000.
+Entry-level engineers in 2026 typically earn between $75,000 and $92,000 per year.
+Salary.com puts the average at $81,700.
 ERI reports $89,444 for engineers with one to three years of experience.

 Software Engineer Salary in the United States

-Junior Software Engineer (2 to 4 Years)
+Junior Software Engineer (2–4 Years)

 Junior engineers with two to four years of experience generally earn between $90,000 and $115,000 per year.
 At top-tier companies, total compensation for this group ranges from $120,000 to $130,000.
-Proficiency in cloud platforms, Python, Java, or JavaScript frameworks at this stage helps push offers to the upper end of the range.

-Mid-Level Software Engineer (3 to 6 Years)
+Mid-Level Software Engineer (3–6 Years)

-Mid-level engineers, who are expected to work independently and take ownership of features, are well compensated in 2026.
-Glassdoor reports an average mid-level software engineer salary of $170,365, with a range of $137,512 to $213,980.
-ZipRecruiter puts the average at $147,524 for this tier.
+Mid-level engineers who can work independently and own features are well-compensated.
+Glassdoor reports an average of $170,365, with a range of $137,512 to $213,980.

-Senior Software Engineer (6 to 10 Years)
+Senior Software Engineer (6–10 Years)

 Principal Software Engineer (10+ Years)